Aaron-Kam/SSR-Finder/ReadMe.txt

             -Read the comments and follow their directions -To omit the use of a module, place a # in front of it *to use it again, delete the #

+        Important Caveats:
+            -The Uniprot Searcher module is reliant on the output of the Swissprot Blast module.
+Only run the Uniprot Searcher if Swissprot has been run successfully -The Swissprot Blast module requires an installation of the swissprot db which can be found on the NCBI FTP server.
+Place the swissprot protein db inside a folder called swissprot, inside the modules folder.